-The first seven boulder problems are close to the descent and lead to a walk-off ledge at between three and five metres.
+The first seven boulder problems are close to the descent and lead to a walk-off ledges at three or five metres.

-1 Fall Back VD 4m The short wall and mantelshelves at the left side of the wall.
+1 Fall Back VD 4 m The short wall and mantel shelves on the left side of the wall.

-4 Morning 5b * 6m Make a long reach to a break in small buttress and the wall above.
+4 Morning 5c * 6 m Make a long reach from a poor hold on the right to a break in the reddish buttress and the wall above.

-5 Mourning 4c 6m Climb the groove with a flake on the right into a recess.
+5 Mourning 4c 6m Climb the groove with a flake into a recess.

 6 Creaking 4b 6m The twin edged flake and the wall above.

-7 Alone with Tone 4c 6m Just before a step down, climb the wall direct.
+7 Alone with Tone 4c 6 m Just before a step-down, climb the wall direct.
+Not for the nervous.

-9 Bird on the Wing VS 4c 7m From the lower level, climb directly through, crossing the previous line.
+8 Bird on the Wing VS 4c 7 m From a slightly lower level, climb direct through the gap, using the flake carefully if needed.

-10 Brow Beater HVS 5b 8m From the left side of the lower level climb direct to an undercut wall with awkward moves to gain the left end of the ramp, finish up the centre of the large, hanging flake.
+10 Brow Beater HVS 5b 8 m From the left side of a lower level climb direct to an undercut wall with awkward moves to gain the left end of the ramp, finish up the centre of the wall now that the flake has gone.

-12 Ribbled HVD * 8m Short wall to base of recess, step left to rib as soon as possible, climb to the top.
+12 Ribbled HVD * 8 m Short wall to a recess, step left to rib as soon as possible, climb to the top.

-13 What the Dickens S 9m Climb into the recess and up to the roof, traverse right below the overhang to pull round the nose on good holds.
+13 What the Dickens S 9 m Climb into the recess and up to the roof, traverse right below the overhang to pull round the nose on good holds.
+Move left to finish.

-14 Hard Times HVS 5a * 8m Start just right of the neb and climb past a right pointing flake onto a steep wall left of cracks.
-Then finish direct without using the neb of previous route.
+14 Hard Times HVS 5a * 8 m Start just right and climb past a right-pointing flake onto a steep wall left of cracks.
+Then finish direct without using the nose of the previous route.

-16 Great Expectations HS 4b * 8m Start two metres right and climb into V-shaped notch then up to obvious shallow ledge in the middle of the wall, short top wall.
+16 Great Expectations HS 4b * 8 m Start two metres right and climb into a V-shaped notch then up to the obvious shallow ledge in the middle of the wall, short top wall.

-17 Bleak Friday VS 4c 7m Start just before the ground level rises and climb past pockets to the break, then finish left of the crack.
+17 Bleak Friday VS 4c 8 m Start just before the ground level rises and climb past pockets to the break, then finish left of the crack.

-Past the dirty corner there are five easy boulder problems (Barnaby, David, Dorrit, Martin, Nicholas). – and more.
+Past the dirty corner, there are more easy boulder problems on a higher level.

 The horizontal breaks on the Main Face provide several traverses.
 These are described from left to right, but they can be climbed in either direction The first four are bouldering traverses.
 The lowest of these is:

-21 Lowest Earth 5b+ * 10m From Browbeater, traverse rightwards using holds below the obvious break.
+21 Lowest Earth 5b+ * 10 m From Browbeater, an ultra low traverse rightwards using holds below the obvious break.

-24 Middle Earth 4a 20m Starting at Spring Forward traverse right in the obvious mid level break, at the end drop down to a lower break and traverse back left.
+24 Middle Earth 4a 20 m A circuit of the two mid-level breaks.
+Becomes a little highball.
+Starting at Spring Forward traverse right in the obvious break, at the end drop to a lower break and traverse back left eventually below the overhangs.

-25 The Ribble Link HS 4b * 30m A three quarters height girdle.
-Starting from the level of the first route traverse rightwards past Birdy Brow into the overhung niche ( possible belay ).
-Continue at the same height along the exposed horizontal break to finish into heather at blocks right of Face Route.
+25 The Ribble Link HS 4b * 30 m A three quarters height roped girdle.
+Starting from the level of the first route traverse rightwards past Ribbled into the overhung niche ( possible belay ).
+Continue at the same height along the exposed horizontal break to finish at higher blocks on Face Route, by a small fir tree.

-26 Birdy Prow E2 5c ** 7m From the front base of the overhanging arête at the left of the buttress climb up to a break (sling over ledge above), then make a difficult move to stand on this ledge and finish up the left side of arête.
+26 Birdy Prow E2 5c ** 7 m From the front base of the overhanging arête at the left of the buttress climb up to a break (sling over the ledge above), then make a difficult move to stand on this ledge and finish up the left side of arête.

-27 Ribblesdale High E3 6a ** 7m Starting right of the arête climb pockets to break, moves off a sloping crease lead to the top.
+28 Ribblesdale High E3 6a ** 7 m Starting right of the arête climb pockets to a break, moves off a sloping crease lead to the top.

-28 Slickenside Crack HVS 5a * 7m The corner crack gives steep climbing after a damp start.
+30 Slickenside Crack HVS 5a * 7 m The corner crack gives steep climbing after a damp start.

-29 Recessed Slab HS 4b 7m Climb onto a large ledge at two metres continue up groove and slab to a small tree.
+31 Recessed Slab HS 4b * 7 m Climb onto a large ledge at two metres continue up groove and slab to trees.

-30 Pointless 4b 6m Climb onto the ledge of Recessed Slab and traverse the break leftwards across the buttress to finish on a ledge round the corner.
+32 Pointless 4b 6 m Climb onto the ledge of Recessed Slab and traverse the break leftwards across the buttress to finish on a ledge around the corner.

-31 Tipping Point 4b 6m Start on a low ledge just left of the start of Birdy Prow arete, traverse right with hands head height into corner, bridge across to a larger footledge and keep hand traversing to the end.
+33 Tipping Point 4b 6 m Start on a low ledge just left of the start of Birdy Prow arête, traverse right with hands head height into the corner, bridge across to a larger foot ledge and keep hand traversing to the end.